Additrien/arc-fusion/README.md

 # Arc-Fusion: Extensible Multi-Agent RAG System

-A state-of-the-art multi-agent Retrieval-Augmented Generation system built with **LangGraph**, **FastAPI**, and **Google Gemini**.
-Designed with senior-level extensibility in mind, demonstrating advanced agent orchestration patterns and production-ready architecture.
+A multi-agent Retrieval-Augmented Generation system built with **LangGraph**, **FastAPI**, and **Google Gemini**.
+Designed with extensibility in mind, demonstrating agent orchestration patterns and a production-ready architecture.

 ## 🚀 Key Features